 My Review

-I used the DeLonghi Magnifica ESAM 4200 for a week or two in order to write my review, and overall I was very impressed with the capabilities of this inexpensive machine.
+I used the DeLonghi Magnifica ESAM 4200 for a couple of weeks to write my review, and I was genuinely impressed with the capabilities of this budget-friendly machine.

-Lots of fellow coffee botherers (that’s what I call my readers & viewers) have told me that they have this machine, and it’s rare that I hear anything but praise for it.
+Many of my fellow coffee enthusiasts (that’s what I call my readers & viewers) have shared their experiences with this machine, and it’s rare to hear anything but praise for it.

-Yes, it’s a cheap machine, you’re not going to get the same kind of features as something like the Sage Oracle, but just keep in mind that the DeLonghi ESAM 4200 costs roughly 15 % the price of the Oracle!
+Indeed, it’s an affordable machine, so you won’t find the same features as a high-end model like the Sage Oracle.
+However, it’s important to note that the DeLonghi ESAM 4200 costs approximately 15% of the Oracle’s price!
 If you’re interested in the Oracle, though, see:

 Sage Oracle Review

-In a nutshell, if you’re on a tight budget, you’re not going to get much better value for money at this kind of price point than this DeLonghi machine, it’s very, very good for the money.
+In summary, if you’re on a tight budget, you won’t find much better value for money at this price point than this DeLonghi machine.
+It’s exceptionally good for the cost.

-If you read my “warts ‘n all” review of the ESAM 4200 you’ll see I made a couple of observations about little niggles or quirks of this machine, but they’re only small, and the low price more than compensates for them.
+If you read my comprehensive review of the ESAM 4200, you’ll see I noted a few minor quirks of this machine, but they’re insignificant, and the low price more than compensates for them.

 Check Price - Amazon UK